gvwilson/thirdbit/src/fiction/in-heck/index.md

 Somewhere near the center of Heck
-(or not—Gumption had lost all sense of its size) Patient stopped in front of a blank gray building that looked no different from any of its neighbots and tapped a code into the keypad beside the door.
+(or not—Gumption had lost all sense of its size) Patient stopped in front of a blank gray building that looked no different from any of its neighbors and tapped a code into the keypad beside the door.
 Inside,
 a flight of stairs brought them to a corridor lined with doors.